 - Pick the Winning App: After a few more rounds of iteration and downselecting, you pick a winner and you have your new app.

 If you want to get started with [topcoder], send an email to firstname.lastname@example.org.
 The time for developing an app will run you two to six months depending on the level of complexity, and the cost is probably around $12,000 per month, but if this app is central to your business and your revenue flow, it’s worth your time and money.

 [topcoder] does data science competitions as well.
 At Planetary Resources, we partnered with NASA and TopCoder to run an algorithm challenge called Asteroid Data Hunters.
 We took all of the data that’s come out of the Catalina Sky Survey, millions of photographs, and are working with their crowd to build the algorithms and capabilities to improve how we detect asteroids from this imaging data of the sky.

 A company called MESH01 just developed their entire app using [topcoder].
-Here are some stats to show you that these aren’t just small simple apps (and a video).
+Here are some stats to show you that these aren’t just small simple apps.
 These are large-scale, complicated projects with lots of moving pieces.
 Stats: 80,000 lines of code, 130+ challenges logging 7,500 hours of development time, $130,000 in available prizes, 30% labor cost savings, ½ time savings.
 The software built by [topcoder] is powering nearly 100% of this company’s revenue.

 This email is a briefing of the week's most compelling, abundance-enabling tech developments, curated by Marissa Brassfield in preparation for Abundance 360.
 Read more about A360 below.

 WANT MORE CONVERSATIONS LIKE THIS? - JOIN ME